mechanophore/mechanophore.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-I’m an incoming postdoctoral researcher in the Pharmaceutical Chemistry department at the University of California San Francisco, where I will work with [William DeGrado](https://pharm.ucsf.edu/degrado).
-My research will use computational protein design to explore foundational principles in biological and macromolecular chemistry.
+I’m an postdoctoral researcher in the Pharmaceutical Chemistry department at the University of California San Francisco, where I will work with [William DeGrado](https://pharm.ucsf.edu/degrado).
+My research uses _de novo_ protein design to explore foundational principles in mechanotransduction and macromolecular chemistry.
 You can find a list of my past publications [here](https://scholar.google.com/citations?user=kIddhX4AAAAJ&hl=en).

 During my doctoral research, I studied how mechanical forces influence chemical reactivity in macromolecules.
 Working with [Yan Xia](https://xialab.stanford.edu/), I  applied organic synthesis, polymer chemistry, materials characterization, and computational techniques to develop novel polymers with force-responsive motifs (mechanophores).
 This research helped establish design principles linking molecular structure, polymer properties, and force-coupled reaction mechanisms that will advance the development of new mechanophores.